tylertitsworth/5th-age-srd/Classes/Warlord.md

 #### Epic Feat

-Once per day as a free action, you can gain a number of command points equal to your Intelligence modifier.
+Once per full recovery as a free action, you can gain a number of command points equal to your Intelligence modifier.

 ---